Omelicious/Sb3UGS-WIKI/Some-use-cases.md

 ![dnd_smr_replace_01](https://github.com/enimaroah-cubic/Sb3UGS/assets/104311725/fbf52f47-b26c-433e-bc78-c33744262ce4)

 Note the number of bones of SkinnedMeshRenderer and the number of bones of the ImportedMesh.
 The Blue Area lets Sb3UGS search for a mesh with the same name in the Animator.
-No need to drop precisely onto a **Destination Transform** in the dialog.
+No need to drop precisely onto a Transform in the Animator or change the **Destination Transform** in the dialog.
 The default method is **Merge**, but we don't want to retain anything from the SkinnedMeshRenderer (especially not the long bone list), so we change the method to **Replace**.

 ![dnd_smr_replace_02](https://github.com/enimaroah-cubic/Sb3UGS/assets/104311725/51b545cc-7db5-497f-b6b3-9caaf6d37a9d)